Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/Part1/Subpart 3/README.md

 optional  | basePosition | vec3 | create the base of the object at the specified position in world space coordinates [X,Y,Z].
 Note that this position is of the URDF link position.
 If the inertial frame is non-zero, this is different from the center of mass position.
 Use resetBasePositionAndOrientation to set the center of mass location/orientation. optional  | baseOrientation | vec4 | create the base of the object at the specified orientation as world space quaternion [X,Y,Z,W].
 See note in basePosition.

-**For all the arguments of the above function you can refer PyBullet Quickstart Guide**

 6. We store the initial position of our urdf file in the variable cubsStartPos.

 7. We store the initial Quaternion orientation of our urdf file in cubeStartOrientation